 All required parameters must be populated in order to send to Azure.

 Required.
-A string that uniquely identifies the Task within the Job.
+A string that uniquely identifies the Job within the Account.
 The ID can contain any combination of alphanumeric characters including hyphens and underscores, and cannot contain more than 64 characters.
-The ID is case-preserving and case-insensitive (that is, you may not have two IDs within a Job that differ only by case).
+The ID is case-preserving and case-insensitive (that is, you may not have two IDs within an Account that differ only by case).

-A display name for the Task.
+The display name for the Job.
 The display name need not be unique and can contain any Unicode characters up to a maximum length of 1024.

 The priority of the Job.
 Priority values can range from -1000 to 1000, with -1000 being the lowest priority and 1000 being the highest priority.
 The default value is 0.

 Details of a Job Manager Task to be launched when the Job is started.
 If the Job does not specify a Job Manager Task, the user must explicitly add Tasks to the Job.
 If the Job does specify a Job Manager Task, the Batch service creates the Job Manager Task when the Job is created, and will try to schedule the Job Manager Task before scheduling other Tasks in the Job.
 The Job Manager Task's typical purpose is to control and/or monitor Job execution, for example by deciding what additional Tasks to run, determining when the work is complete, etc. (However, a Job Manager Task is not restricted to these activities - it is a fully-fledged Task in the system and perform whatever actions are required for the Job.)
 For example, a Job Manager Task might download a file specified as a parameter, analyze the contents of that file and submit additional Tasks based on those contents.

 The Job Preparation Task.
 If a Job has a Job Preparation Task, the Batch service will run the Job Preparation Task on a Node before starting any Tasks of that Job on that Compute Node.